theodi/csv-my-git/README.md

 csv-my-git
 ==========

-Add csv diff capabilities to your local git configuration.
+Add csv diff capabilities to your local git configuration (on unix-style platforms like OSX or Linux).

 Once installed, you'll get decent results diffing CSV files when you use `git diff --word-diff file.csv`.